jottenlips/jottenlips/README.md

 👋 Hey, I am John Franke.

 I like functional programming, infrastructure as code, and developing mobile-friendly web apps.
 I started my career building iOS apps and then got into full-stack development and a bit of devops.
 I love collaborating on innovative products and learning new technology.
 Feel free to drop a follow or star if you like anything I have been making.
-I am also open for work.
+I am also open to new oppurtunities.

 ✌️